DIYgod/APlayer/docs/README.md

 customAudioType | - | [see more details](https://aplayer.js.org/#/home?id=mse-support)
-mutex | true | prevent to play multiple player at the same time, pause other players when this player start play lrcType | 0 | [see more details](https://aplayer.js.org/#/home?id=lrc) listFolded | false | indicate whether list should folded at first listMaxHeight | - | list max height storageName | 'aplayer-setting' | localStorage key that store player setting
+mutex | true | prevent to play multiple player at the same time, pause other players when this player start play lrcType | 0 | [see more details](https://aplayer.js.org/#/home?id=lrc) listFolded | true | indicate whether list should folded at first listMaxHeight | - | list max height storageName | 'aplayer-setting' | localStorage key that store player setting